Cranjah/Curriculum-Mathematics-OSSU/README.md

 - You can also interact through GitHub issues.
 If there is a problem with a course, or a change needs to be made to the curriculum, this is the place to start the conversation.
 Read more [here](CONTRIBUTING.md).
 - Add **Open Source Society University** to your [Linkedin](https://www.linkedin.com/school/11272443/) profile!

 > **Warning:** There are a few third-party/deprecated/outdated material that you might find when searching for OSSU.
-We recommend you to ignore them, and only use the [OSSU CS website](https://cs.ossu.dev) or [OSSU CS GitHub Repo](https://github.com/ossu/computer-science).
+We recommend you to ignore them, and only use the [OSSU Math website](https://math.ossu.dev/) or [OSSU Math GitHub Repo](https://github.com/ossu/math).
 Some known outdated materials are:
 >  - An unmaintained and deprecated firebase app.
 Read more in the [FAQ](./FAQ.md#why-is-the-firebase-ossu-app-different-or-broken).
 >  - An unmaintained and deprecated trello board
 >  - Third-party notion templates